micheal-earl/roque/DESIGNDOC.md

     - You gain Qi cap faster based on how much food you've eaten since the last time you meditated

 #### Meditation
 _You can choose to meditate at any time out of combat.
 Meditation will slowly increase your maximum Qi cap.
-The speed at which meditation increases your Qi cap is based on how many experience points you've earned since the last time you've meditated and your qi refinement technique_
+The speed at which meditation increases your Qi cap is based on how many experience points you've earned since the last time you've meditated and your Qi refinement technique_

 #### Boons/Flaws
 _During character creation you can take flaws to increase the number of points you have to work with.
 These flaws could be anything from reducing your baseline reputation with every sect to taking penalties on ranged attack checks.
 Boons will effectively be the opposite of flaws and cost character creation points instead of granting them._